CPB FAQ

 Who pays for public media?

-Who creates the programs?
+Who creates public media programs?

-Who operates the stations?
+Who operates local stations?

 How many public media stations are there?